 Figure 5.
-Prevalence of Cysticercus tenuicollis in sheep slaughtered in England in 2017

-Strategies to minimise parasite infections

-Once a sheep is exposed to tapeworm eggs, it is impossible to prevent the development of cysts.
+Prevalence of Cysticercus tenuicollis in sheep slaughtered in England in 2021 Strategies to minimise parasite infections Once a sheep is exposed to tapeworm eggs, it is impossible to prevent the development of cysts.
 Therefore, it is essential to prevent exposure to the tapeworm.
 Farmers are advised to:

-- Ensure all farm dogs are routinely wormed at the correct dose with a product specifically for tapeworms - Ensure dogs visiting farm premises are appropriately wormed, or that they do not access sheep grazing areas - Consider fencing off public footpaths, where practical, to keep other dogs from accessing sheep grazing - Ensure deadstock are quickly removed and disposed of correctly to prevent scavenging of carcases by dogs or foxes
+- Ensure all farm dogs are routinely wormed at the correct dose with a product specifically for tapeworms - Ensure dogs visiting farm premises are appropriately wormed, or that they do not access sheep grazing areas - Consider fencing off public footpaths, where practical, to keep other dogs from accessing sheep grazing - Ensure deadstock are quickly removed and disposed of correctly to prevent scavenging of carcases by dogs or foxes Abscesses In England in 2021, over 1.8% of sheep carcases (219,340) and almost 0.5% of cattle carcases (8,577) contained abscesses.

-Abscesses

-In England in 2017, over 1.9 per cent of sheep carcases (176,500) and almost 5.9 per cent of cattle carcases (88,500) contained abscesses.

 Injecting livestock is a common cause of abscesses, which can form at injection sites.
 Using dirty needles, or not correctly administering the injection, can exacerbate the problem.
 Abscesses must be trimmed out of the carcase, which takes time and reduces meat yield, as well as potentially devaluing the primal cut or carcase.
 This is particularly the case in lamb carcases, where trimming often results in downgrading.
 Most abscesses are avoidable if injections are carried out with care, paying particular attention to good hygiene practice.

 Examples of abscesses in the flank of cattle

 Liver abscesses

 In cattle, acidosis can lead to the formation of abscesses in the liver.
 The risk of acidosis increases when the starch and rapidly fermentable carbohydrate content of the ration rises.
 This leads to the rumen becoming too acidic and causes digestive upset and damage to the liver wall.